Diplomatic missions have the following options to establish chanceries in the Australian Capital Territory (ACT):

 Currently, there is little land available in the ACT to build a new chancery.
 Missions wishing to pursue this option should contact the National Capital Authority (NCA).

-Subject to the previous paragraph, the following are general rules applying to land in the ACT:
+Subject to paragraph 11.1, the following are general rules applying to land in the ACT:

 - all ACT land is leasehold and is either Territory Land or National Land

 - Territory Land is managed by the ACT Government

 - National Land is managed by the Commonwealth.